 WISE (2016).
 Women in the STEM Workforce. https://www.wisecampaign.org.uk/resources/2016/11/women-in-the-stem-workforce-2016

-We are hosting a full day of presentations and discussions on Monday 3 December from 9:30am until 4pm in The Entrance Hall, Sackville Street Building at the University of Manchester.
+We hosted a full day of presentations and discussions on Monday 3 December in the Sackville Street Building at the University of Manchester.

-In brief, the event is intended as a forum for discussion and reflection between academics, researchers, professionals (and policy makers) around the following current challenges:
+This successful event was a forum for discussion and reflection between academics, researchers, professionals (and policy makers) around the following current challenges: